Grouting wall and floor tiles can be one of the easiest jobs, or one of the most difficult. What's the difference? Timing and confidence.

-Powder grout mixes easily and can be done by hand simply by using a small container and a trowel.
-We use large quanitities because we tile large areas and it is more efficient for us to mix using a paddle and electric drill.
-There is no reason why you cannot mix grout in this way either.
+Powder grout mixes easily and can be done by hand, simply by using a small container and a trowel.
+We use large quantities because we tile large areas and it is more efficient for us to mix using a paddle and electric drill.
+There is no reason why you cannot mix this way either, if you choose to.

-You need two clean buckets for grouting tiles, a large one for mixing in and another, smaller one for rinsing sponges in.
+You need two clean buckets - a large one for mixing in and another smaller one for rinsing sponges in.
 You can see from the images that a little water is put in the bucket first (it is important that the powder is added to the water and not the other way round.
 It makes the mixing process a great deal easier).

-There will be an indication of how much water you need on the manufacturers instructions on the bag of grout powder.
-It is typically 1.1 - 1.3 litres per 5kg of grout powder.
+There will be an indication of how much water you need on the manufacturer's instructions on the bag or container.
+It is typically 1.1 - 1.3 litres of wtare per 5kg bag of powder.

 Slowly tip the powder into the water while stirring the mix.
-The finished grout should be a creamy consistency much like thick custard (without the lumps!).
+Once finished it should be a creamy consistency much like thick custard (without the lumps!).

-If there are any lumps they can block a joint and stop mixed grout filling the joint properly so make sure there are no lumps!.
+On this subject, if there are any lumps they can block a joint and stop mixed grout filling the joint properly so make sure there aren't any!

 Getting the Grout into the Tile Joints

-Once the grout is mixed simply trowel a dollop onto the floor (if your are grouting wall tiles, use a sponge to scoop some from your bucket and spread it on the wall).
-Dont be scared, there will be a mess but it is easy to clean up.
+Once your mix is complete, simply trowel a dollop onto the floor (if you are grouting wall tiles, use a sponge to scoop some from your bucket and spread it on the wall).
+Don't be scared, there will be a mess but it is easy to clean up.

 Removing Grout from Tiles

-As you are grouting keep an eye on the waste grout on the tiles you have already done and watch it making sure that it does not dry out totally, hardening onto the tiles and then becoming a nightmare to get off.
+As you are working, keep an eye on the waste grout on the tiles you have already done and watch it, making sure that it does not dry out totally, hardening onto the tiles and then becoming a nightmare to get off.
 This is where the timing comes in.

-Using a clean damp sponge, you should be able to wipe over the tile and joint to clean off the surplus.
-The grout should be hard enough to require a fairly strong rubbing action.
+Using a clean, damp sponge you should be able to wipe over the tile and joint to clean off the surplus.
+At this point it should be hard enough to require a fairly strong rubbing action.

 If it is not hard enough the sponge will “drag” the grout out of the joints and if it is too hard you will need to work very hard indeed as mentioned previously!
-See our project on removing grout for when you have left it too long.
+If you do find it's gone hard, See our project on removing grout for when you have left it too long.

 When the whole surface is wiped over, leave it to dry for a while.
-It looks spotless when you finish with the sponge but as it dries you will see the residue forming on the surface.
-Wash this off, again rinsing the sponge thoroughly as often as you can.
+It looks spotless when you finish with the sponge but as it dries you will see a residue forming on the surface.
+Wash this off, again rinsing the sponge thoroughly as often as you can between passes.

 After two or three washes leave to dry properly and you will be left with a fine “dust” on the surface of the tiles.
-This can be wiped off with a clean, dry cloth and your floor or wall will be finished.
+This can be wiped off with a clean, dry cloth and once done, your floor or wall will be finished!